wingsycorp/serverless-scriptable-plugin/README.md

-# this plugin has been forked to remove the console log of the commands that are run as this may contain sensitive information
+# this plugin has been forked to remove the console log of the commands that are run as they may contain sensitive information

 [![npm version](https://badge.fury.io/js/serverless-scriptable-plugin.svg)](https://badge.fury.io/js/serverless-scriptable-plugin)
 [![Build Status](https://travis-ci.org/weixu365/serverless-scriptable-plugin.svg?branch=master)](https://travis-ci.org/weixu365/serverless-scriptable-plugin)